-Here are our top things to try out for Christmas in Japan!
+Here are our top things to do to celebrate Christmas in Japan!

 How about a date?

-It might not be what you’re quite used to in your own country but it is uniquely Japanese, and that is what makes Christmas in Japan something special.
-So why not take your date to KFC and follow it up with some cake under the Christmas lights?
+Christmas in Japan might not be what you’re quite used to in your own country.
+But, it is uniquely Japanese and that is what makes it something special.
+So why not take your date to KFC and follow it up with some cake under some winter illuminations?